What Is a Supply Chain?

-A supply chain is the ecosystem of connections between a company and its suppliers.
+Supply chain management is the ecosystem of connections between a company and its suppliers.
 This network includes different stakeholders, activities, people, entities, information, and resources.

-Simply put, a supply chain network connects all elements and covers all the steps involved in getting products or services from their initial state to the customer, including functions such as development, manufacturing, marketing, operations, distribution, finance, and customer service.
+Simply put, a supply chain network connects all elements and covers all the steps involved in getting products or services from their initial state to the customer, including functions such as development, manufacturing, marketing, operations, distribution, financial management, and customer service.

 What is SCM (Supply Chain Management )?